Justin Turner Preview, Player Props: Red Sox vs. Astros

-On Thursday, Justin Turner (.537 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox face the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 2:10 PM ET.
+The Boston Red Sox, including Justin Turner (.351 batting average in his past 10 games), battle starting pitcher Cristian Javier and the Houston Astros at Fenway Park, Monday at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Astros.
+In his most recent game, he hit a home run while going 1-for-2 against the Dodgers.

 Justin Turner Game Info & Props vs. the Astros